ish-g/API_Contact_Details_WebScrapper/README.md

-# 🚀 WebApp Contact Extractor
+# 🚀 Contact Information Extractor WebApp

 ## Unleash the Power of Contact Discovery!